Why I Write Children’s Books

 Today the stuffed elephant sits in my office.
 Ellsworth is a character in my series, Time Spies, and stars in her own blog.
 Not bad for a grubby stuffed animal.
 Like Ellsworth, I’ve lost some of my stuffing and my fur (hair) is thinner.
 But we showed ’em.
 I’ve written more than 100 books and I can tie my shoes!

-Every day I get up early, feed my husband and our three cats (not the same things), then hit the computer.
+Every day I get up early, feed my husband and cat Winchester (not the same things), then hit the computer.
 Sometimes literally.
-Like going to school, writing is hard.
-For fun, I take Jazzercise classes and am a scrapbooker.
+Like going to school, writing is hard but also fun.
+Every day is different!
+In my spare time, I take photographs of abandoned houses and old trucks.

 Many of my books are set in Virginia, where my family has lived for generations.
 As a kid I loved the country (except for the gnats) and I loved to hear my relatives talk about their childhoods in the haunting Blue Ridge Mountains, the lush Shenandoah Valley, and the historic Piedmont.